kizniche/Mycodo/README.md

 # Mycodo

-   Originally designed for gourmet mushroom cultivation, Mycodo is a system that regulates the temperature and humidity of an airspace with PID control.
-It utilizes a temperature/humidity sensor to monitor the environment and software PID controllers to modulate any of 8 relays for powering devices to alter the environment.
+   Originally designed for gourmet mushroom cultivation, Mycodo is a system that regulates the environmental conditions of an airspace (temperature, humidity, and CO2 (only with v3.5)) with PID control.
+It utilizes sensors to monitor the environment and software PID controllers to modulate any of 8 relays for powering devices to alter the environment.
 A web-interface features viewing of current and past conditions as well as graph generation, configuration modification, and image and video acquisition, to name a few (a full list of features is below).

    The main application, mycodo.py, runs in the background as a daemon.
 It performs all crucial tasks, such as periodically reading sensors, writing sensor and relay logs, turning timer-activated relays on and off, running PID controllers for temperature and humidity regulation, and reading and writing to the configuration file, among others.